New York Rangers' Rick Nash Facing Scrutiny in Contract Year

 The Possibility of Trading Nash

 It is no secret that this season is going terribly for the Rangers, as well as for Nash.
 If things do not turn around soon in New York, the Rangers could look to move Nash, who is on the last year of his contract.
-Sure, the Rangers did make Nash an assistant captain just last season, but they have a bunch of players with expiring contracts who hold more value than the aging Nash.
+Sure, the Rangers did make Nash an alternate captain just last season, but they have a bunch of players with expiring contracts who hold more value than the aging Nash.
 Brady Skjei, J.T.
 Miller, Kevin Hayes, and Jimmy Vesey are all restricted free agents at the end of the season and the money gained from Nash’s contract could go a long way in keeping those younger players.

 If the Rangers end up trading Rick Nash, then they are most likely signifying a shift in their contention this season.
 They entered the season considering themselves contenders, but seem a long way from contending at the moment.
 With Nash’s current struggles, perhaps his market is somewhat limited.
 But a young team looking to make the playoffs could use his veteran presence and the Rangers could get an asset or two for the future.